pedro00dk/pedro00dk.github.io/_posts/2020-08-29-first-post.md

 # {&nbsp;{ page.food }}

-Note: do not copy the line above, there is an &nbsp character between the braces to avoid pre-processing
+Note: do not copy the line above, there is n &nbsp character between the braces to avoid pre-processing
 ```

 The `layout` variable is alwyays available, `date` is always avialable for posts only.